ourbunka/aidadiffusion/README.md

 *AIDA GUI required "AIDAdiffusion.exe" running in your local pc or cloud server to function properly

-*currently github pages version seem to have issues connecting with locally hosted AIDAdiffusion.exe(github pages seem to automatically convert http to https?), we recommend user to use locally hosted AIDA GUI [http://localhost:9998/files/build](http://localhost:9998/files/build) version.
+*currently github pages version seem to have issues connecting with locally hosted AIDAdiffusion.exe(github pages seem to automatically convert http to https?), we recommend using locally hosted AIDA GUI [http://localhost:9998/files/build.](http://localhost:9998/files/build)

 BY USING AIDA(AIDADIFFUSION) APP, YOU ARE AGREEING WITH OURBUNKA MOTION AIDA(AIDADIFFUSION) TERMS OF SERVICES, LICENSE AND